erossiter/catSurv/catSurv/cran-comments.md

-## Resubmission
+## Release Summary
-This is a resubmission.
-In this version I have:

-* Removed \dontrun{} from examples, such that each .Rd file has an example that is tested.
-Please note that 8 of the 35 .Rd files still have part of the Examples section wrapped in \dontrun{} because the code is comutationally expensive but important to display for users.
+* This patch release fixes C++ errors regarding portability uncovered during the 'r-patched-solaris-x86' flavor of CRAN package checks.

 ## Test environments
 * local OS X install, R 3.4.0
 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTES:

-1. New submission.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of catSurv using `devtools::revdep_check()`.